Kindergarten

 • Opportunities to develop a deeper understanding of math concepts through the Eureka Math Curriculum

-• Experiential foreign language sessions (French)*
+• Experiential weekly foreign language sessions (French)*

 • Field trips in the community to expand learning experiences*